 Proposals for deep ploughing, levelling with heavy equipment and setting up standard irrigation channel systems have been made in respect of the Oshana country.
-Given the specific, complex structure of the natural ridges and channels this would be much more likely to reduce than enhance soil fertility.
-Worse, the deep ploughing and use of heavy equipment would carry a high risk (near certainty?) of cracking the relatively shallow hard-pan underlying the soil and surface sand thus releasing the deep salt water reservoir beneath it and creating a new and larger analogue to the
+Given the specific, complex structure of the natural ridges and channels this would be much more likely to reduce than to enhance soil fertility.
+Worse, the deep ploughing and use of heavy equipment would carry a high risk (near certainty?) of cracking the relatively shallow hard-pan underlying surface sand and soil, thus releasing the deep salt water reservoir beneath it and creating a new and larger analogue to the Etosha Pan.

-Etosha Pan.
 The danger of acting on ill-considered and virtually ecological damage untested proposals in the context of an unforgiving environment and of the need for extreme caution in handling risks of irreversible damage could hardly be better illustrated.

 Wildlife and mixed farming are competitors for (alternative users of) land, vegetation, water.
-Certainly both uses can, and should, co-exist in Namibia as a whole and, indeed, some areas suitable for wildlife (e.g. Skeleton Coast National Park, Etosha Pan) are pretty nearly totally unsuitable for any other use.
+Certainly both uses can, and should, co-exist in Namibia as a whole.
+Indeed, some areas suitable for wildlife (e.g. Sossuvlei, Skeleton Coast National Park, Fish River Canyon, Etosha Pan) are pretty nearly totally unsuitable for any other use.
 But at the margins there are trade-offs and choices and the worst course is to pretend they do not exist and thus to make them accidentally, fragmentarily and ultimately more by inaction than by conscious decision.

 For example, there is a sound wildlife ecology case for a corridor connecting the Skeleton Coast wildlife zone to the Etosha Pan one.
-Part of this corridor would require curtailing present grazing areas.
+Part of this corridor would require curtailing rather limited, low grade present grazing areas.
 Further, it would limit potential expansion south of grazing - or mixed farming - areas through boreholes to serve areas with vegetation and some rainfall but no surface water.
-This is not an easy decision because the Oshana country is disastrously (in terms of ecological damage and of human poverty) overloaded and extending it south on the east side (and on the less contentious west) is attractive and potentially ecologically sustainable.
-But for both Namibian and global wildlife heritage reasons (including potential employment and revenue gains to Namibians) restoring and enhancing the Northern wildlife belt from the Skeleton Coast through Etosha is a serious proposal deserving serious attention.
+This is not an easy decision because the Oshana country is disastrously (in terms of ecological damage and of human poverty) overloaded and extending it south on the west side (as well as on the less contentious east) is attractive and potentially ecologically sustainable.
+But for both Namibian and global wildlife heritage reasons (including potential employment and revenue gains to Namibians), restoring and enhancing the Northern wildlife belt from the Skeleton Coast through Etosha is a serious proposal deserving serious attention.
+It is also one which, if adopted, should be used as a basis for mobilising external support.
+Let the richer portion of humankind contribute to protecting its "common heritage" in Namibia directly and by financing alternative livelihood enhancing programmes for Kaokoveldt and Oshana country rural households.

-Pula, Pula, Pula!
+Pula, Pula, Pula! - First Steps and Steps To Avoid

-But it is undesirable - as well as usually unnecessary - to specialise in the role of Cassandra.
-To purvey a prospect of unrelieved doom and gloom is to increase the probability of being doomed to that future by distracting attention from and demobilising efforts toward ways of averting disaster whether ones readers accept and despair or reject and ignore.
+It is undesirable - as well as usually unnecessary - to specialise in the role of Cassandra.
+To purvey a prospect of unrelieved doom and gloom is to increase the probability of being doomed to that future by distracting attention from, and demobilising efforts toward, ways of averting disaster.
+Whether ones readers accept and despair or reject and ignore, an ecological message of doom is not likely to protect the ecology.